messias077/ner_pt/README.md

 # Choosing a corpus name
 At the beginning of the script (run_crf_experiments.py and/or run_flair_experiments.py),
-uncomment the name of the corpus you want to use
+uncomment the name of the corpus and embedding you want to use and don't forget to download the word embeddings files!

 # Running the experiments
 python run_crf_experiments.py